zrimseku/bootstrap-ci/README.md

 with a normal kernel centered on 0.
 We determined the kernel's size by a rule of thumb width selection:
 $h = 0.9 \min \big( \sigma^\*, \frac{iqr}{1.34} \big),$
-where $iqr$ is the inter quartile range of bootstrap distribution, the difference between its first and third quartile.
+where $iqr$ is the inter-quartile range of bootstrap distribution, the difference between its first and third quartile.

 The estimation of the confidence level is then obtained by taking the $\alpha$ quantile of the smoothed distribution:
 $$ \hat{\theta}\_{smooth}\[\alpha\] = \hat{\Theta}^\*\_\alpha. $$